 - Institutional Resources: Does the investigator have the resources and environment to conduct assays that will be done outside of the ACTG specialty or contract labs and participate in the statistical analysis?
 If the applicant proposes to utilize a non-ACTG laboratory, does the team have the capabilities and resources to meet ACTG standards (e.g. QA/QC, data management) and perform any specialized assays required by the concept proposal?
 Is the host institution committed to providing the necessary space and other infrastructure needed to complete the required work for the duration of the award?

 - Innovation: Will the study, if successful, advance efforts to understand HIV reservoirs and/or facilitate HIV remission/cure?

 - Approach: Does the concept propose a study focused on an area of scientific interest to the field of HIV reservoirs and/or HIV remission that is investigational and intensive, uses non-standard experimental endpoints, and/or requires specialized assays or procedures, thus making it unsuitable for the ACTG’s larger multi-site studies?
 If the study requires experimental interventions or devices, are they available to the investigator?

-An optional Letter of Intent may be submitted by August 1st and April 1st that includes the principal investigator, other key investigators, investigator institution, tentative title of the proposal, primary hypotheses and intention to conduct specialized laboratory assays outside of the ACTG and contract laboratories.
+A Letter of Intent is required and must be submitted by February 15th and August 15th, respectively and must include the principal investigator, other key investigators, investigator institution, tentative title of the proposal, primary hypotheses, and intention to conduct specialized laboratory assays outside of the ACTG and contract laboratories.

 EXPECTED SUPPORT OF FUNDED APPLICATIONS